Despite declining college enrollment, “Class of 2023” undeterred by pandemic

 We began by asking Union High School seniors what types of conversations they had with their parents during the pandemic about what life after graduation would look like.

-"Personally for my family,” explained Thang Dopmul, “the question of whether going to college was kind of put away because we were just trying to survive the pandemic overall and just getting through my high school years.”
+"Personally for my family,” said Thang Dopmul.
+“The question of whether going to college was kind of put away because we were just trying to survive the pandemic overall and just getting through my high school years.”

 Pinkney said she plans to transfer to OU in two years to study psychology.